Do you find that you avoid smiling and showing your teeth? Do you feel embarrassed about the way your teeth look? If so, you aren’t alone.

-Each veneer is created to meet the patient’s individual requirements.
-Porcelain veneers are made in a laboratory and then bonded on the teeth.
+Each veneer is created to meet the patient’s requirements.
+Porcelain veneers are made in a laboratory and then bonded to the teeth.
 With composite resin, the dentist layers the resin onto each tooth.

 Porcelain veneer procedures often require two separate visits.
 During the first appointment, the dentist trims a tiny amount of enamel off the teeth.
 This creates space for the veneer placement.

-Next, they will make an impression of your teeth.
+Next, they will make an impression on your teeth.
 The dentist will also determine your natural tooth color.
 This shade information is then sent to the lab.